 Typically their duties include:

-To get the sheet metal license, you will be tested on all aspects shaping, cutting and fabrication of sheet metal products.
+To get the sheet metal license, you will be tested on all aspects of the shaping, cutting, and fabrication of sheet metal products.

 Sheetmetal subcontractors